Master of Arts by research (AMAR)

 Standard duration of study:

-You will be expected to complete your Master’s degree by research within one to two years full-time (or equivalent part-time) depending on your educational background.
+You will be expected to complete your Master’s degree by research within one to two years full-time (or equivalent part-time).

 Your research project must be conceived from the outset as clearly achievable within the applicable time frame.